teklynk/twitch_shoutout/README.md

 **Custom Command:** If not set, the default is: !so.

+**Lower Video Quality:** Will pull a lower quality video clip.
+Some clips may not have a lower quality available.

 ### Notes

+Enable browser source hardware acceleration in Settings -> Advanced in OBS.

 You can not shout-out a user while a clip is playing.
 You will need to wait for the clip to finish before doing another shout-out command.